KastnerRG/cse160-docs/docs/source/QIDK.rst

     - Run the following command to start the code-server:
         - With authentication: :code:`code-server --bind-addr 0.0.0.0:8080`, find the password in :code:`/code-server/config.yaml`
         - Without authentication: :code:`code-server --auth none --bind-addr 0.0.0.0:8080`
-    - Access VSCode from your local machine by entering the IP address and port number (8080) in your browser
+    - Access VSCode from your local machine by entering the QIDK's IP address and port number (8080) in your browser

 OpenCL Setup For QIDK
 ^^^^^^^^^^^^^^^^^^^^^